35 Types of Neural Networks: What, When, and Why

 We might opt for ELMs when dealing with large datasets where computational efficiency is crucial, and we can tolerate a trade-off in precision for speed.

-26. Neural Turing Machines (NTM)
+26. Neural Turing Machines

 Neural Turing Machines combine neural networks with external memory resources, like a human using a piece of paper while doing complex calculations.
 This allows them to store and retrieve data over time, making them excellent at handling tasks with long-term dependencies.